Here's what time the new episode of Peaky Blinders will air - and how to watch

 When will the new series air?

-BBC confirmed that the sixth season of Peaky Blinders will start on Sunday.
+BBC confirmed that the sixth season of Peaky Blinders will start tonight.

 A tweet from the show’s official account said: ‘Peaky Blinders series six.
 Begins Sunday 27 February on @BBCOne and @BBCiPlayer.’